Let’s Get Right to the Point, Shall We?

 Yeah…no. We’re sorry, it’s not.
 Our rentals are based on calendar days – Saturday would be day 1, Sunday would be day 2.
 By dropping in your dates into our reservation system it will provide you with the cost of your trip.

 First, be sure the use the Tripinator at the top of our homepage for trip suggestions.

 In general, you’ll cover 3 miles per hour for the time you’re on the water (not sitting on a sand bar), this of course doesn’t factor in the day that you have a steady 13 mph headwind.
 So, if you’re thinking you want to paddle for 6 total hours over 2 days, times 3 mph…you’re looking at roughly an 18 mile trip.
 We have two options, a 16 mile (Muscoda to Boscobel) and 23 mile (Gotham to Boscobel) trip for you to choose from.

 In “normal” water levels in July and August, fishing in the early morning and evening should be pretty…dare we say, “easy.”
 Look for a sand bar drop off and work it.
 If you can find some structure, like a downed tree, even better.
 We’re big fans of Mepp’s (or single blade spinners) for small mouth and jigs for walleye and sauger – live bait is also an option.
 You’ll also find catfish, strippers, musky, northern, sturgeon and a whole bunch of others.
 Here are some additional tips.

-Unless you are an accomplished fisherperson, we HIGHLY recommend you bring other food options with you and if you catch any fish, you can make yourself a hearty meal over a roaring fire.
+Unless you are an accomplished fisherperson, we HIGHLY recommend you bring other food options with you, and, if you catch any fish, you can make yourself a hearty meal over a roaring fire.

-Buy online, will be the best option for most folks. it’s a simple process and you can print or keep the proof of purchase on your cellphone, if you bring it with.
+Buying online will be the best option for most folks.
+It’s a simple process, and you can print or keep the proof of purchase on your cellphone if you bring it with.

-It is YOUR responsibility to be sure you’re complying with all fishing laws and regulations, insure you understand what size fish must be to keep.
+It is YOUR responsibility to be sure that you’re complying with all fishing laws and regulations; ensure that you understand what size fish must be to keep.
 Our stretch of the river is patrolled by the DNR.